Charlbury Lease Extension - Free Consultation

 Increase your lease and increase your Charlbury property value

-Charlbury property with a lease extension is almost the same value as a freehold
+Charlbury property with a lease extension has roughly the same value as a freehold

-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional 90 years added to any lease with more than 30 years unexpired, the property will be worth the same as a freehold for decades to come.
+It is generally accepted that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 Lender Requirement